Septic Drain Field Problems: Signs, Repairs & Replacement Costs

 Slow Drains and Gurgling Noises

-When multiple fixtures — toilets, sinks, showers — drain slowly at the same time, it's rarely a simple clog.
+When multiple fixtures (toilets, sinks, showers) drain slowly at the same time, it's rarely a simple clog.
 Simultaneous slow drains across the house often indicate the drain field can no longer handle the volume of effluent being sent to it.
 Gurgling or bubbling sounds in pipes and toilets are common alongside this.
+If only one fixture is affected, the issue is more likely internal plumbing, which our sewer line repair cost guide can help you diagnose.

 If sewage keeps backing up into your home even after the tank has been pumped, the field itself is the problem.
-The tank fills quickly because there's nowhere for the effluent to go.
+Homeowners on private wells should also watch for water quality changes.
+High nitrate levels in well water and sewage surfacing in the yard can indicate that effluent is reaching the groundwater table instead of being properly treated.

 Don't Ignore These Symptoms